hemerajs/hemera/packages/hemera-web/README.md

 - Depends on minimalist web framework
 - Respect `Body` and `Query` payload as pattern
-- Request your service like REST service`/:topic/:cmd`
+- Provide a REST like interface `/:topic/:cmd`
 - Transport small binary or text data in pattern
 - Returns correct Hemera errors without stack traces